The hardness of the independence and matching clutter of a graph: The hardness of

-Below we investigate the complexity in the class of line graphs.
+Below we investigate the hardness of the clutter $\mathcal{U}_G$ in the class of line graphs $G$.
 This class is interesting not only for its own sake, but also for its connection with another clutter related to graphs.
-Taking into account, that the clutter $U_G$ of a line graph $G$ coincides with the clutter of maximal matchings of some graph, in this sections we will directly work with the latter clutter without remembering that it was originated from a line graph.
+Taking into account, that the clutter $U_G$ of a line graph $G$ coincides with the clutter $\mathcal{M}_H$ of some graph $H$, in this sections we will directly work with the latter clutter without remembering that it was originated from a line graph.

-In this section the word "complexity" should be understood as the complexity of the clutter of maximal matchings of a graph.